MertenD/My-Barkeeper/README.md

 3. **Web Crawler**: This component is responsible for retrieving cocktail data from external sources.
 It includes functionality for retrieving alcoholic and non-alcoholic cocktails, categories, glasses, and ingredients.
 The code for this component is primarily written in Kotlin.

+See [the presentation](./mybarkeeper_presentation.pdf) for more details on the alexa skill.

+## Features

+- Random Cocktail
+- Last Cocktail
+- Search by Ingredient
+- Favorite Cocktail
+- Instructions for Cocktail
+- Personalized and Dynamic Interactions

+## Examples

 ![Cocktail card](./resources/cocktail_card.PNG)
 ![Personalized Chat](./resources/personalized.PNG)